SteveBarnett/Remixing/_thinking/enshittification.md

     2. Good to their business customers, back to their users
     3. Good to themselves, bad to their business customers, to take value for themselves
     4. Giant pile of shit
-- They benefits from high network effects (more valuable as it attracts more users) and rely on high switching costs
+- They benefit from high network effects (more valuable as it attracts more users) and rely on high switching costs
     - The walled garden is a system that works well, but fails badly
 - Companies don’t treat you well because they’re “good” capitalists, and they don’t abuse you because they’re “bad” capitalists.
 Companies abuse you if they can get away with it.
 That’s the crux of enshittification.